 ONGOING CAPITAL IMPROVEMENT PROJECTS:

-• 5/27- installation commences This project represents a commitment to infrastructure improvement that will provide the town with safe, clean drinking water for decades to come, while not incurring any additional debt service.
+- 6/6/25 Update: The replacement pipe for the new main has been installed and temporary paving in place.
+The week of 6/9, installation of new hydrants and replacement of water services to homes will begin.
+Lane restrictions will again be in place.
+We thank everyone for their continued patience.
+This project represents a commitment to infrastructure improvement that will provide the town with safe, clean drinking water for decades to come, while not incurring any additional debt service.
 We hope the residents of West Boylston and the surrounding area are patient while the work is being completed and ask for your assistance in keeping our contractors and staff safe by avoiding the area when possible.

 OUTDOOR WATER USE RESTRICTIONS: Outdoor water use restrictions are in place every June 1 until September 30th.
 Why?
 So we don't have to enforce a WATER BAN- something we never want to have to do!
 You can help by following some simple guidelines: BE WATER WISE!